cadrogui/sindry/readme.md

 #### Install

 ```
-npm i -S sindri
+npm i -S sindry
 ```

 #### Usage

 ```
-import { Sindri, Transporter } from 'sindri'
+import { sindry, Transporter } from 'sindry'

-logger = new Sindri()
+logger = new sindry()
 logger.setTracker(event, context);
 ```

 #### Blacklist

-Sindri has an implementation to blacklist array of properties that must be present in the response object, so as not to trigger the Transporter class if it's implemented.
+sindry has an implementation to blacklist array of properties that must be present in the response object, so as not to trigger the Transporter class if it's implemented.

 ```
 logger.blacklist = [